 Of course, we’d be leaving out a big part of the CPA jobs story if we didn’t tell you about salaries.
 Not only is the CPA an in-demand credential, but it can put you a the higher end of the compensation table.

-Update: The 2018 Robert Half Salary Guide is out, along with salaries for more than 190 financial and accounting positions, regional variances that can help you adjust salaries to your local market, and new data on benefits, incentives and perks.
+Update: The 2019 Robert Half Salary Guide for Accounting and Finance Professionals is out, along with starting salary ranges for more than 190 positions, regional variances that can help you adjust salaries to your local market, and new data on benefits, incentives and perks.

-Based on actual placements in our office, the starting salary for a senior manager in audit/assurance services is $129,750 at the midpoint and $132,000 for a senior manager/director in tax services.
+Based on actual placements in our office, the starting salary for a senior manager/director in audit/assurance services is $131,250 at the midpoint, and $134,000 for a senior manager/director in tax services.
 Bonuses and benefits are not included in those numbers.

 Job outlook for CPAs